jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="docx-template" %}

-This allows you to use [Microsoft Word] to design your document and apply all the fancy formatting you want to it.  **docassemble** will simply "fill in the blanks."
-This is in contrast to the method of [using `docx` as one of the `valid formats`], described [below](#docx), where you assemble a document from scratch by writing [Markdown] text that is then converted to .docx format.
+This allows you to use [Microsoft Word] to design your document and apply all the fancy formatting you want to it to have.
+**docassemble** will simply "fill in the blanks."
+This is in contrast to the method of [using `docx` as one of the `valid formats`], described [above](#docx), where you assemble a document from scratch by writing [Markdown] text that is then converted to .docx format.

 The `docx template file` is assumed to reside in the `data/templates` directory of your package, unless a specific package name is